Ellutze/kiBraid/README.md

 ![](figures/example.JPG)
 #### Figure 1 – example result
 The numerical results are available in braid_data.csv in the main folder.
-The column data in the .csv file are as follows: XXXXX.
+The column data in the .csv file are as follows: Yarn, x,y,z,xN,yN,zN,braid angle,braid pitch, yarn rotation direction.
+The x,y,z coordinates are the local surface point coordinates.
+The xN,yN,zN define the normal to the surface at that point.

 ## CATIA inputs